SyedThaseemuddin/reference_apps/apps/pic32mz_ef_curiosity_v2/wifi_rgb_easy_configuration/docs/readme.md

 ## Comments:
 - While formatting the SD card, change allocation unit size to 32K.
 This helps in reading the contents of the SD card faster.
 (To change allocation unit size, Right click on Drive > Select Format > change Allocation unit size)
 - This application is developed by applying a patch (available in folder "wifi_rgb_easy_configuration\wifi_repo_patch") to MPLAB Harmony v3 "wireless" repository.
 If you need to reconfigure or regenerate this demo using MHC, please refer the "Notes.txt" file under "wifi_rgb_easy_configuration\wifi_repo_patch" folder.

 ## Revision:
-- v1.0 Created demo.
+- v1.0 released new demo application.